 The Addis Agenda reaffirms decisions and agreements on climate finance made in the context of the United Nations Framework Convention on Climate Change (UNFCCC).
 It also calls for transparent methodologies in reporting climate finance.
 Related commitments on disaster risk and environmental resilience are also covered in a dedicated section on ecosystems.

 At the 21st session of the Conference of the Parties (COP 21) in December 2015, Member States decided that developed countries intend to continue their existing collective mobilization goal through 2025 in the context of meaningful mitigation actions and transparency on implementation; and that prior to 2025, the Conference of the Parties shall set a new collective quantified goal from a floor of US $100 billion per year, taking into account the needs and priorities of developing countries.
+In this context, it is also critical that disaster risk reduction measures are incorporated into all development assistance programmes and infrastructure financing, in line with the Sendai Framework for Disaster Risk Reduction.

 The Paris Agreement also recognized the need to promote the effectiveness of climate finance.
 A major consideration in this regard is the ability of developing countries to access climate finance.
 The 2016 Biennial Assessment and Overview of Climate Finance Flows of the UNFCCC Standing Committee on Finance identifies a number of problems in accessing climate finance, including operational and technical constraints, such as low capacity to design and develop programmes; limited capacity to integrate climate change into broader development priorities; and modalities for delivery and access.